19-21 November 2025

 Italy

-Publisher and graphic designer, based in Berlin, Germany.
-Marco Ghidelli began his career at Corraini Edizioni.
+Publisher and graphic designer based in Berlin, Germany.
+Marco began his career at Corraini Edizioni.
 In 2012, he co-founded RAUM Italic, an independent publishing house and design studio focused on illustrated children’s books, graphic design, art, and architecture.
 In 2024, he served as a juror for the Bologna Children’s Book Fair illustrators’ exhibition.

 Reda Tomingas